adilpeerbhoy/adilpeerbhoy.github.io/index.md

             if resp.upper() == 'N':
                 quit = True

- This allows the .py function to be called from the terminal window
+//This allows the .py function to be called from the terminal window

 if __name__ == '__main__':
     zoo_authentication()
 '''

 Credentials JSON file contents
 '''